 The Schiller Institute will take a national leadership role in advancing the science of interdisciplinarity.
 It will investigate the fundamental and applied implications of interdisciplinarity for teaching and scholarship, and will provide a platform for discussion and shared learnings amongst interdisciplinary centers across the country and the globe.

-The Schiller Institute will be located in a new science facility adjacent to Higgins Hall, which houses BC’s Biology and Physics departments, and the Merkert Center, home to BC’s Chemistry Department.
-It will feature office and laboratory space for researchers, including engineering faculty, and teaching laboratories that will include computer science robotics and data visualization space.
-It will provide maker spaces to give students hands-on experiences in prototyping research, a clean room, and a collaboration commons for faculty and students.
-The new facility will also include space for BC’s Computer Science Department and Shea Center, as well as classrooms for its core courses, all of which will foster faculty and student cooperation across departments and schools, strengthen teaching and research in the sciences, and enhance the University’s ability to advance the common good through research focused on pressing global problems.
+The Schiller Institute will be located in the new science facility adjacent to Higgins Hall, which houses BC’s Biology and Physics departments, and the Merkert Center, home to BC’s Chemistry Department.
+It features office and laboratory space for researchers, including engineering faculty, and teaching laboratories that include computer science robotics and data visualization space.
+It provides maker spaces to give students hands-on experiences in prototyping research, a clean room, and a collaboration commons for faculty and students.
+The new facility also includes space for BC’s Computer Science Department and Shea Center, as well as classrooms for its core courses, all of which foster faculty and student cooperation across departments and schools, strengthen teaching and research in the sciences, and enhance the University’s ability to advance the common good through research focused on pressing global problems.

 “The Schiller Institute will serve as a University crossroad for science and innovation that will integrate our existing strengths in the sciences with longstanding research strengths in the humanities, social sciences and the professional schools.
 The institute will advance Boston College’s distinction as a natural leader in integrated science, and a university that directs its research efforts to addressing the most challenging societal problems.”